RyderReed15/KerbalGalacticExpansion/README.md

 Original version

 # Issues
-If you have any issues with the mod please open an issue on this repository or post a comment on the forum thread, preferably to the repository.
+If you have any issues with the mod please, open an issue on this repository or post a comment on the forum thread, preferably to the repository.
 Issues submitted to this repository will be looked at first.